FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/waf_policy.md

 * `id` - The policy ID in UUID format.

-* `full_detection` - The detection mode in Precise Protection.
-  * *true*: full detection, Full detection finishes all threat detections before blocking requests that meet Precise Protection specified conditions.
-  * *false*: instant detection.
-Instant detection immediately ends threat detection after blocking a request that meets Precise Protection specified conditions.

-* `options` - The protection switches.
-The options object structure is documented below.
+* `protection_status` - The protection switches.
+The object structure is documented below.

-The `options` block supports:
+The `protection_status` block supports:

-* `webattack` - Indicates whether Basic Web Protection is enabled.
+* `basic_web_protection` - Indicates whether Basic Web Protection is enabled.

-* `common` - Indicates whether General Check in Basic Web Protection is enabled.
+* `general_check` - Indicates whether General Check in Basic Web Protection is enabled.

-* `crawler` - Indicates whether the master crawler detection switch in Basic Web Protection is enabled.

 * `crawler_engine` - Indicates whether the Search Engine switch in Basic Web Protection is enabled.